86 Jews were rounded up in Lyon by the Gestapo led by Klaus Barbie.

 Photos:

-– Robert Bloch and Henriette Brunswick photographed on the day of their engagement and posing with Emmanuel and Rosine Bloch and young Arlette Bloch, Rue de Lunaret, Montpellier (Hérault).
+– Robert Bloch and Henriette Brunswick photographed on the day of their engagement and posing with Emmanuel and Rosine Bloch and the young Arlette Bloch, Rue de Lunaret, Montpellier (Hérault).
 France, summer 1933

-Credit: Memorial of the Shoah/Roselyne Bloch Coll.
+Credit: Shoah Memorial/Roselyne Bloch Coll.

 – Henriette Brunswick, Robert Bloch, Rosine Bloch, Emmanuel Bloch with the young Arlette Bloch